Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Higher moments of the semiclassical Einstein equation

 \section{Higher moments of the semiclassical Einstein equation}

 As noted in the introduction above, in the semiclassical approach we are equating a classical quantity, the Einstein tensor, with the expectation value of a quantum observable, the quantum stress-energy tensor, \ie, a probabilistic quantity.
 Such a system could make sense only when the fluctuations of the quantum stress-energy tensor can be neglected.
-Unfortunately, as also noticed in \cite{pinamonti:2011}, the variance of quantum unsmeared stress-energy tensor is always divergent even when proper regularization methods are considered.
-The situation is slightly better when a smeared stress-energy tensor is analyzed.
+Unfortunately, as also noticed in \cite{pinamonti:2011}, the variance of quantum unsmeared stress-energy tensor is always divergent even when proper regularization methods are considered. \footnote{\textbf{We recall that, although $\norder{T_{ab} T_{cd}}$ (the normally ordered product of two stress-energy tensors) is a well-defined field, the variance of $\norder{T_{ab}}$ corresponds to $\norder{T_{ab}}\norder{T_{cd}}$ (the product of two normally ordered stress-energy tensors), which is a divergent quantity.}} The situation is slightly better when a smeared stress-energy tensor is analyzed.
 In that way, however, the covariance of \eqref{eq:einstein} gets lost.
 A possible way out is to allow for random perturbations also on the left hand side of \eqref{eq:einstein}.
 This is the point of view we shall assume in this paper.
 Notice that this is similar in spirit with what happens in the analysis of the random forces leading to Brownian motions by means of Langevin equations.

 Consider now the Einstein tensor as a random field.
 Then we could imagine to equate the probability distribution of the Einstein tensor with the probability distribution of the stress-energy tensor.
 This suggestion, however, seems largely void without a possibility of actually computing the probability distributions of the stress-energy tensor because, as discussed above, its moments of order larger than one are divergent.